Wayne Reittie

-Wayne Allen Reittie (born 21 January 1988) is a Jamaica international rugby league footballer who plays as a er for Hunslet in the RFL League 1.
+Wayne Allen Reittie (born 21 January 1988) is a Jamaica international rugby league footballer who last played as a er for Hunslet in the RFL League 1.

 He has previously played for Doncaster in 2008 National League Two and the 2009 RFL Championship, and the Hunslet Hawks and the York City Knights in Championship 1.
 Reittie has also played for the Batley Bulldogs and Halifax in the Championship.

 Background

 Reittie was born in London, England.
 He grew up in Belle Isle, Leeds, and played junior rugby with Hunslet Parkside.

 Playing career

 Reittie played for York City Knights in Championship 1 having started out as a professional with Doncaster.

 He played for Hunslet in the latter half of 2009 following financial difficulties at Co-operative Championship club Doncaster.
 York City Knights had expressed an interest in the Leeds brought up winger, but he opted for their Championship One rivals Hunslet.